No Philippines Passports Fil-Heritage Athletes = NO RANKING NO RECORDS

 The 6’1 Perona was of mixed origin with Filipino-Heritage.

-At the SEA Games in 2005 Perona was not selected for the individual 100m and Aing and Candelario went 1-2.
+At the SEA Games in 2005, Perona was not selected for 100m, and Aing and Candelario went 1-2.

-Also in that team was Deborah Samson who held the Philippine women’s pole vault record for many years.
+In that team, Deborah Samson held the Philippine women’s pole vault record for many years.

 The revival of Fil-Heritage Athletes in the National Team

 There has been a deluge of Fil-Heritage athletes representing the Philippines.
 This is nothing new.

 The revival really came in 2013 when Eric Cray contacted me after he had been largely ignored by the PATAFA on their old multiply site in 2012.

 I contacted the aging Benjamin Silva Netto, the secretary General of PATAFA, to seek his help with Eric.